Best TV deals to expect for Amazon Prime Day October 2024

 If you’ve been waiting to upgrade your ageing telly, Amazon’s next Prime Day sale is just around the corner, so, you’ll soon be able to pick up a glorious new 4K OLED TV at a bargain price.

-Kicking off next week, Amazon’s October sale, which is officially called Prime Big Deal Days, is the ecommerce giant’s third big sale of the year.
+Kicking off at midnight tonight, Amazon’s October sale, which is officially called Prime Big Deal Days, is the ecommerce giant’s third big sale of the year.
 As well as TVs, Amazon always discounts top tech, including laptops and gadgets from Apple, plus home appliances, such as dehumidifiers and heated clothes airers.

 With the two-day sale being exclusive to Amazon Prime members, I’m expecting to see Amazon slash the price of its very own range of big-screen Fire TVs, but super-popular OLED sets from LG, Samsung, Toshiba, Panasonic, Hisense and more should also see hefty savings.